Pre-existing diabetes and pregnancy

 Labor and Delivery

 Labor may start naturally or may be induced.
-Your provider may suggest a C-section if the baby is large.
+Your provider may suggest a C-section if your baby is large.
 Your provider will check your blood sugar levels during and after delivery.

 Your baby is more likely to have periods of low blood sugar (hypoglycemia) during the first few days of life and may need to be monitored in a neonatal intensive care unit (NICU) for a few days.